Roosevelt Island Main Street Retail 2019

-Kramer knows — because I told him — that Roosevelt Island doesn’t have 14,000 residents and never has.
-That’s a sleazy marketing gimmick we debunked, and it was annoying to hear a smart guy who runs a successful corporation pitching it.
+Kramer knows — because I told him — that Roosevelt Island doesn’t have 14,000 residents, never has and never will.
+That’s a marketing gimmick we debunked, and it was annoying to hear a smart guy who runs a successful corporation pitching it.

 It was equally disappointing to see RIOC’s ultra passive board sit there without any objection.

 Let’s go to the video…

 More folderol about Main Street retail..

 Shops On Main, as any casual observer sees every day — and has since 2011 — is as peppered with vacant storefronts as it ever was.
 Yet, as he does every year, Kramer boasts about Hudson Related’s success in revitalizing Main Street.

 Main Street, he claimed, sported only a single venue not spoken for, plus one-half of Urgent Care’s abandoned facility.

 So, allow us to offer these in evidence…